 The Seasalter venue has already scooped a host of accolades in 2022.
-Aside from securing its starred status again last Wednesday (16 February), the venue was crowned the UK’s sixth top gastropub in January in the Estrella Damm 50 Top Gastropubs list.
+Aside from securing its Michelin-starred status last Wednesday (16 February), the venue was crowned the UK’s sixth top gastropub in January in the Estrella Damm 50 Top Gastropubs list.

 “For the past decade, I’ve been working with the idea of the food reflecting the landscape around the pub”, said the punk-musician-turned-head chef.
 “It's such a weird, beautiful place.
 It’s by the sea, on a salt marsh in the middle of nowhere, with no village around it.
 I just cook what is grown, wild and seasonal around me.”

 Harris’s style echoes the French term ‘terroir’, meaning he uses the complete natural environment around him.
-He said the stretches of coastline, saltmarshes and flat lands make Kent a “great natural larder”.
+He said the stretches of coastline, saltmarshes and flat lands made Kent a “great natural larder”.

 Everybody loved the tart, according to Harris, who put this down to the old-school, melt-in-the-mouth shortcrust pastry.

 On the inspiration for his pot-roast cabbage dish, Harris said: “We were looking for a new way of cooking vegetables.
 I very slowly pot-roasted a red cabbage and it came out all soft and lovely, with a really gorgeous flavour.
 It was mild, sweet and lovely, so we serve that with a bit of mustard and apple dressing.